comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 {:#evaluation}

 In this section, we tackle the research question _"How well does link traversal query processing perform over decentralized environments with structural properties"_.
-Within this work, we apply this to the structural properties of the decentralized environment provided by Solid, but findings may be generalizable to other decentralized environments.
+Within this work, we apply our experiments to the structural properties of the decentralized environment provided by Solid, but findings may be generalizable to other decentralized environments.
 We provide an answer to this research question by simulating Solid data vaults using the benchmark introduced in [](#benchmark) using the default configuration, and evaluating different approaches based on the implementation discussed in [](#approach).